homework36/pedal-encoding-demo/README.md

 - **Layer I:** segments 240 discrete pedal events from the CC64 stream by threshold crossing
 - **Layer II:** computes score-aligned descriptors for each event: δ_onset and δ_offset (timing of pedal press/release relative to nearest beat, normalized by IBI) and articulation ratio AR (effective sounding duration / IOI, per voice)
 - **Layer III:** assigns Mozart-calibrated semantic labels; each event can carry multiple labels reflecting its compound function.
 In KV279 mvt.
 1, the most commonly assigned label is *rhythmic* (53% of events), followed by *extended* (22%) and *note-blend* (18%).
 Percentages sum beyond 100% because labels are not mutually exclusive.
+One pedal event can have more than one labels.
 - **Figure 3:** four-panel aligned view showing piano roll (score context), raw CC64 depth (Layer I), timing deltas (Layer II), and semantic label color bands (Layer III)

 ### 03: Pedal depth profiles at cadences (full corpus)